jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 2.0.0**
+- Homey SDK2 version
+- Snapshot as token will now take a snapshot as a Homey image token (usable in other apps like email-sender, Telegram etc)
+- Snapshot-to-mail function removed (install email-sender app if you want to do this)

 **Version 1.2.9**
 - Fix for snapshot-to-mail function (Thanks evad!)
 - If you still have problems with the functionality of this app, you probably have had this app from before version 1.2.6 which had some big changes.
 Please remove your Synology webcam from Homey and re-add it.
 This should solve it.